 Recordings: An audio or audio-visual recording will be created of the live hearing and will be made available for inspection and review at any party’s request.

 Advisor’s Role at Hearing: The complainant and respondent may be accompanied by an advisor during the hearing to determine responsibility.
 A party must identify his or her advisor (if any) at least 5 days prior to the hearing.
-The advisor’s role at the hearing shall consist of (1) providing private advice to the party he/she is supporting and (2) questioning the opposing party and other witnesses.
+The advisor may fully participate to the same extent as a party, including by (1) making an opening and closing statement (2) presenting relevant evidence (3) cross-examining adverse witnesses.
 The advisor can be anyone, including an attorney.
 A party may arrange for the party’s advisor of choice to attend the hearing at the party’s own expense.
 Alternatively, the College will select and provide an advisor to assist a party at the hearing to determine responsibility, without fee or charge, upon request.
 In either scenario, the advisor may only participate in the hearing to the extent allowed under this policy.
 A party who wants an advisor to be provided by the College should notify the Title IX Coordinator at least 15 days after the filing or receipt of the formal complaint.

 Evidentiary Matters and Procedure: The parties, through their advisors, shall have an equal opportunity to question the opposing party and other witnesses, including fact and expert witnesses, and present other inculpatory or exculpatory evidence.
 Formal rules of evidence will not be observed during the hearing.
 The Hearing Panel will conduct the initial questioning of witnesses prior to the questioning by an advisor.
 The Chair of the Hearing Panel (acting alone or in consultation with other panelists) will make all determinations regarding the order of witnesses, relevancy of questions, and the evidence to be considered or excluded during the hearing and decision-making process.
 The Hearing Panel may, in its discretion, choose to call the Investigator for the purpose of providing an overview of the investigation and findings.